Fibre supplements: Side effects

 Abruptly adding elevated amounts of fibre to the diet too quickly can lead to intestinal gas, diarrhea, abdominal bloating, cramping, and constipation.
 It is therefore better to regulate and moderate daily fibre intake.
 If increased fibre intake is desired, gradually increasing the amount over a few days allows the natural bacteria in the gastrointestinal tract to adjust to the change.
 Drinking 1- 2 L of water every day can prevent some uncomfortable symptoms by making the stool soft and bulky.

 The risk of intestinal obstruction from insoluble fiber in susceptible individuals, fluid imbalance leading to dehydration and mineral deficiencies may increase if more than 50 g of fibre is ingested per day.
 For this reason, individuals who decide to suddenly double or triple their fibre intake are often advised to double or triple their water intake.
 In addition, excessive intake of non-fermentable fibre (typically in supplemental form) may lead to mineral deficiencies by reducing the absorption or increasing the excretion of minerals, especially when mineral intake is too low or when mineral needs are increased such as during pregnancy, lactation, or adolescence.

 Excessive fibre intake can also contribute to nutrient and drug interactions.
 For example, antidepressant medications, diabetes medications, carbamazepine, cholesterol-lowering medications and penicillin.
-According to figures from Public Health England (PHE), most Brits aren’t getting enough fiber from their diets.
-Findings from the latest National Diet and Nutrition Survey reveal that the average Brit consumes 18g of fiber each day, however, this is significantly below the recommended intake of 30g.
+According to figures from Public Health England (PHE), most Britons are not getting enough fiber from their diets.
+Findings from the latest National Diet and Nutrition Survey reveal that the average Briton consumes 18g of fiber each day; however, this is significantly below the recommended intake of 30g.